Forced Sex and Women’s Consent Overview

 Physical And Emotional Violence During Sex

 The reluctance of a wife to have sex with her husband became a common source of disputes and conflicts between partners, and in most cases resulted in emotional or physical abuse by their partner, including insults and bites.
-Many people justified their practice of succumbing to unwanted sex by citing their desire to prevent conflicts with their spouses, citing a common idiom (cover the cup and let the bastard pass), which means normalization of what they consider as sexual harassment as a result of prior abuse while refusing.
+Many people justified their practice of succumbing to unwanted sex by citing their desire to prevent conflicts with their spouses, which means normalization of what they consider as sexual harassment as a result of prior abuse while refusing.

 Forced Sex Summery

 Although the majority of women said they were accepting of their partners’ forced sex, a few said they tried to avoid it when they weren’t in the mood.

 Meanwhile, some of the women explained how being forced to have sex affects them, including experiencing pain during sex (which then translates into anger), feeling depressed or unhappy and lacking peace, and having decreased feelings for or interest in sex with their husbands.

 Last Updated on February 23, 2022 by Learn From Doctor Team